Rating:

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-Judging by its ingredients alone, Supreme Dog Food appears to be a below-average kibble.
+Judging by its ingredients alone, Supreme Dog Food looks like a below-average dry product.

 The dashboard displays a dry matter protein reading of 24%, a fat level of 10% and estimated carbohydrates of about 58%.